buzzqw/TUS/OBSS/OBSSv2-eng.md

 The Narrator is free to use all the potions and poisons already listed or use ready-to-use generic potions.
 The table shows the costs and effects of these generic potions.

-The onset is always immediate, the duration for healing is immediate, for others it is 10 minutes (so the Remove Poison potion protects you for 1 Turn against a poison).
+The onset is always immediate, the duration for healing is immediate, for others it is 10 minutes (so the Neutralize Poison potion protects you for 1 Turn against a poison).

 **Table: of generic potions.
 Cost in Gold Coins.**